huanglihang/run_analysis.R/README.md

 5.From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 Finally,clone the script of run_analysis.R into the R,and run it in your working directory, you will get a file which is the project required.
 Name is "tidydataset.txt"

+P.S. you should change the working directory into your own real directory.